 Who doesn’t wish they had an extra hour in the day?
 No matter how many to-do lists and the tools you use as you prepare for each day, things never seem to go as planned.
-Unexpected tasks pop up, meetings drag on, and problems occur throughout the day that prevent you from accomplishing every you set out to do.
+Unexpected tasks pop up, meetings drag on, and problems occur throughout the day that prevents you from accomplishing every you set out to do.
 Before you know it, it’s 5 pm, and you have more unfinished items on your to-do list than you started with.
 Today, we’ll share 5 time-saving hacks to get more done with your time.

 As an entrepreneur or small business, you know that husbanding your resources is the key to success and time is among the resources in the shortest supply for any business.
 You likely wear several hats since you can’t afford to hire talented employees to perform all the necessary tasks so managing your time and prioritizing your day spells the difference between success and failure.